 - I am a dog trainer and I want to promote my course or services

-- I am a store or a brand that want to promote my ecommerce products
+- I am a store or a brand that wants to promote my eCommerce products

-- I am growing a theme account for dog lovers with funny dog content
+- I am growing a themed account for dog lovers with funny dog content

 The number of use cases is endless, but they all have one thing in common – They all post content about dogs.

 The first step in the process of finding the current trend is creating a list of accounts and hashtags you want to start monitoring.
-All you need in order to get started is to find one account or one hashtag and use Viralspy to find the rest.
+Use Instagram managing and growing software like Flick to find viral hashtags and content.

-You can add these accounts and hashtags to the report and even create multiple reports on different topics that you are interested in analyzing.
+You can add these hashtags to the report and even create multiple reports on different topics that you are interested in analyzing.

 Step 2: Perform the analysis to gain insights